Adopt a treasure from the RCP collections

 • Choose your treasure: Select from a specially curated list of items in need of conservation, from rare books and manuscripts to artworks, instruments or portraits.

-• Make your donation: Contribute the listed amount to support the full conservation and preservation of your chosen treasure (please note, the donation page does not work while using an RCP 'global protect' computer)
+• Make your donation: Contribute the listed amount to support the full conservation and preservation of your chosen treasure.

 • Receive confirmation: The Development Team will confirm your adoption and share details about the conservation work your gift will make possible.